What is the issue?

 The breakage of a window or porthole breaches the vessels watertight integrity placing the vessel in grave jeopardy in any sort of seaway.
 The windows have to be sealed up as quickly as possible.How to address this?

 Make a set of two to three emergency weatherboards, also known as storm boards or shutters, with bolts, wingnuts, topping off acorn nuts and strongbacks to fit the largest windows on the vessel.
-Have these emergency plywood weatherboards at standby during heavy weather conditions in case of trouble.
+Have these emergency plywood weatherboards on standby during heavy weather conditions in case of trouble.

 Photo: Tony Gibson